giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

     - EC2 Spot Instances
         - For every primary instance type you tend to use spot instances with, set the limit according to your needs.

-(Please extend the list of EC2 instance to also contain the types you need frequently.)
+(Please extend the list of EC2 instances to also contain the types you need frequently.)

 When requesting a service limit increase, you will be asked for a description of your use case.
 You can use this text for the purpose: